Shymkis/minimax-soccer-agent/cs4253-master/src/projects/proj2/README.md

 ### The evaluation function

-While our Minimax agent is domain-independent, the evaluation function should be heavily domain-dependent.
+While our Minimax and Monte Carlo agents are domain-independent, the evaluation function should be heavily domain-dependent.
 That is, you should use the special methods from the [`SoccerState`](/src/lib/game/discrete_soccer.py#L91) class when implementing the evaluation function.
 In particular, you should pay attention to: